 Step 9: Moisturizer

-After the serum and moisturizer are absorbed into my skin, I move on to the next step, which is a moisturizer.
+After the serum and eye cream are absorbed into my skin, I move on to the next step, which is a moisturizer.
 My go-to moisturizer lately has been The Body Shop Tea Tree Mattifying Lotion for the day and the Wheesht Balancing Day Cream for the night.
 The Body Shop lotion is lightweight and it does hydrate my skin while controlling oiliness.
+Using a moisturizer will also help prevent mask acne as it reduces irritation when wearing a mask.
 The Wheesht cream is thicker, which makes it great to use in the evenings.
 The cream is suitable for all skin types but especially for oily skin, and even though it has day cream in the name, it can be used in the mornings and evenings.

 Step 10: Sunscreen